 It is quite understandable that a higher salary someplace else is one of the most common reasons for employees to leave.
 Ideally, you would make sure to offer your employees a competitive salary.
 If handing out bonuses isn’t an option, always make sure to consider other forms of benefits, such as more time off or flexible working hours.
 Consider also a transparent salary model so that your employees know where they stand and what to expect.

-Last but not least, it is becoming clear that a lot of employees prefer working remotely at least to some extent.
-Fully or partially remote work helps employees achieve a better work/life balance and saves them time and gas money.
+Last but not least, it is becoming clear that a lot of employees prefer the work from home experience at least to some extent.
+Fully or hybrid remote work helps employees achieve a better work/life balance and saves them time and gas money.
 If you are able to offer remote working possibilities, give it a try!
-This way, you keep your employees satisfied while showing that you can trust them.
+This way, you keep your employees satisfaction levels high while showing that you can trust them.

-While there are factors that you can influence when it comes to your employee retention, it is not always about what you can offer as an employer.
+What is retention and what are the factors that you can influence when it comes to your employee retention?
+It’s not always about what you can offer as an employer.
 No matter what you do, some employees will leave.
 Consider talking to employees who are leaving; ask them what was the most important factor and what would have made them stay.
 Nevertheless, make sure to prioritize building a strong culture and team morale, and focus on those, who stay.